Ratio of Debt to Income

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Loan Qualification Calculator.

 Guidelines Only

-Remember these are just guidelines.
-We will be happy to help you pre-qualify to determine how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how much you can afford.

 Got a Question?